Joshua J. Mark

 published on 13 October 2010

-Gilgamesh is the semi-mythic King of Uruk best known from The Epic of Gilgamesh (c.2000-1400 BC) the great Sumerian poetic work which pre-dates Homer’s writing by 1500 years and, therefore, stands as the oldest piece of western literature.
-Gilgamesh’s father was the Priest-King Lugalbanda and his mother the goddess Ninsun (the Holy Mother and Great Queen) and, accordingly, Gilgamesh was a demi-god who was said to have lived an exceptionally long life (The Sumerian King List records his reign as 126 years) and to be possessed of super-human strength.
+Gilgamesh is the semi-mythic King of Uruk best known from The Epic of Gilgamesh (written c.
+2000-1400 BCE) the great Sumerian/Babylonian poetic work which pre-dates Homer’s writing by 1500 years and, therefore, stands as the oldest piece of epic western literature.
+Gilgamesh’s father was the Priest-King Lugalbanda (who is featured in two poems concerning his magical abilities which pre-date Gilgamesh) and his mother the goddess Ninsun (the Holy Mother and Great Queen) and, accordingly, Gilgamesh was a demi-god who was said to have lived an exceptionally long life (The Sumerian King List records his reign as 126 years) and to be possessed of super-human strength.

-Historical evidence for Gilgamesh’s existence is found in inscriptions crediting him with the building of the great walls of Uruk (modern day Warka, Iraq) references to him by known historical figures of his time (26th century BCE) such as King Enmebaragesi of Kish and, most recently, by the claim of a German team of Archaeologists to have discovered the tomb of Gilgamesh in April of 2003.
-Archaeological excavations conducted through modern technology involving magnetization in and around the old riverbed of the Euphrates have revealed garden enclosures, specific bulidings and structures described in The Epic of Gilgamesh including the great king’s tomb.
+Historical evidence for Gilgamesh’s existence is found in inscriptions crediting him with the building of the great walls of Uruk (modern day Warka, Iraq) which, in the story, are the tablets upon which he first records his great deeds and his quest for the meaning of life.
+There are other references to him by known historical figures of his time (26th century BCE) such as King Enmebaragesi of Kish and, of course, the Sumerian King List and the legends which grew up around his reign.
+In the present day, Gilgamesh is still spoken of and written about.
+A German team of Archaeologists claim to have discovered the Tomb of Gilgamesh in April of 2003 CE.
+Archaeological excavations, conducted through modern technology involving magnetization in and around the old riverbed of the Euphrates, have revealed garden enclosures, specific bulidings, and structures described in The Epic of Gilgamesh including the great king’s tomb.
 According to legend, Gilgmesh was buried at the bottom of the Euphrates when the waters parted upon his death.

 Donate and help us!